telliott99/Swift-frameworks/files/getting_randy.md

 While I'm sure there are good reasons for this (namely cryptographic safety), it's bad for hobbyist programmers because the preferred function ``arc4random`` is not seedable --- by design.

-I think it's much better not to worry about our "random" numbers not being reproducible between runs, when testing new code.
+I think it's much better to have "random" numbers reproducible between runs, when testing new code, rather than insist on safety in this case.

 Here is how to recover these functions for use in your Swift code.

+First, we simply "wrap" the C library functions.

 **funcs.c**